zhiyanliu/nightswatch-ranger/README.md

 ## Troubleshooting

+>> **Note:**
+>> This is the section to try to assist builder resolves issues during the development, read this as the reference and take the actions according to your own environment.

+### sed: can't read ./relocate_sdk.py: No such file or directory

+1. When you first time to install and setup QuecOpen Linux SDK, make sure you are execute `source ql-ol-crosstool-env-init` in the directory `<QuecOpen Linux SDK>/ql-ol-sdk/ql-ol-crosstool`.
+2. The installation and set needs python2 supports, in Ubuntu install it by command `sudo apt install python-minimal`.

 ### arm-oe-linux-gnueabi-gcc: No such file or directory

 When command `arm-oe-linux-gnueabi-gcc -v` failed and output `ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/arm-oe-linux-gnueabi/arm-oe-linux-gnueabi-gcc: No such file or directory`, it might caused by shared object dependencies missing.